-We require all roommates to complete a Roommate Agreement at the beginning of the fall semester.
+We require all roommates to complete a roommate agreement at the beginning of the fall semester.
 These agreements outline several topics that could potentially cause problems between roommates.
 After reviewing and discussing the agreement together, the residents of each room come up with boundaries that they will agree to live by for the year.
-Each room’s RA then goes over the contract with them and they all sign it.
-A summary of the contract is filed in the Residence Director’s office for future reference if a conflict arises, and the agreement packet is left with the residents for their use in dialoguing with one another about possible issues.
+Each room’s Resident Assistant (RA) then goes over the contract with them and they all sign it.
+A copy of the contract is filed in the Residence Hall Director’s office for future reference if a conflict arises, and the original is left with the residents for their use in dialoguing with one another about possible issues.

 Tips for Successful Roommate Relationships

 - From the very start of your relationship with your roommates, communication and honesty are key.

 - Respect each other for your differences and work together to find commonalities.

 - Talk to your roommates directly rather than behind his or her backs.